Gamua/Starling-Extension-Particle-System/README.md

 Installation
 ------------

+Which version to download depends on the Starling version you are using:

+* If you work with a release version of Starling, download the Particle System with the equivalent tag (Starling 1.1 -> Particle System 1.1).
+* If you work with the latest development version of Starling, download the head revision of the Particle System.

-In the `src`-directory, you will find the three classes described above.
+After downloading, you will find the three classes described above in the `src`-directory.
 You can either copy them directly to your Starling-powered application, or you add the source path to your FlexBuilder project.

 Demo-Project
 ------------